heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields applied to the colloids of the Holborn detector over the course of months, to probe what she affectionately terms the "blob".
+*1875.* Over the course of several months, Susan calibrates the weights, charges, and magnetic fields applied to the colloids of the Holborn detector, to probe what she affectionately terms the "blob".
- They eventually conclude the blob is unimaginably large, and floating a few meters "away" from Chancery House.
+ She eventually concludes that the blob is unimaginably large---at least several thousand yards in diameter---and floats a few meters "away" from Chancery House.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->